aws/aws-sdk-net/SDK.CHANGELOG.md

+### 3.3.332.0 (2018-08-07 23:53 UTC)
+* CloudWatchLogs (3.3.5.0)
+	* Documentation Update
+* CodeBuild (3.3.14.0)
+	* Release semantic versioning feature for CodeBuild
+* EC2 (3.3.58.0)
+	* Amazon VPC Flow Logs adds support for delivering flow logs directly to S3
+* Pinpoint (3.3.9.0)
+	* This release includes a new batch API call for Amazon Pinpoint which can be used to update endpoints and submit events.
+This call will accept events from clients such as mobile devices and AWS SDKs.
+This call will accept requests which has multiple endpoints and multiple events attached to those endpoints in a single call.
+This call will update the endpoints attached and will ingest events for those endpoints.
+The response from this call will be a multipart response per endpoint/per event submitted.
+* SimpleSystemsManagement (3.3.28.0)
+	* Two new filters ExecutionStage and DocumentName will be added to ListCommands so that customers will have more approaches to query their commands.

 ### 3.3.331.0 (2018-08-06 22:16 UTC)
 * AWSHealth (3.3.1.0)
 	* Updates the ARN structure vended by AWS Health API.
 All ARNs will now include the service and type code of the associated event, as vended by DescribeEventTypes.